butla/Book/2016/presentations/tdd_of_python_microservices/text.md

 # Fixtures are test resource objects that are injected into the test by the framework.
 # This test is parameterized with two of them:
 # "our_service", a Mountepy handler of the service under test
-# and "db", a Redis (but it could be any other data base) client.
+# and "db", a Redis (but it could be any other database) client.
 def test_something(our_service, db):
     db.put(TEST_DB_ENTRY)
     response = requests.get(